mcagalj/HCI-2021-22/Korisnička sučelja 223d65e822a84c4a920abc95ddbf0852/Lab 1 - Setting up GitHub repository 7edde9826f744c9da4aff17ac321e5d4.md

-# Lab 1 - Setting up Next and GitHooks repository
+# Lab 1 - Setting up Next and Git hooks

 To follow the crash course on Next.js students should create a public GitHub repo.